MyNetDiary vs. Cronometer: Which Nutrition Tracker Is Better in 2026?

 Unlimited data history.
 We keep your entire tracking history available for free.
 Cronometer limits free-tier data history to 7 days, meaning you cannot view trends, compare diet phases, or share historical data with a coach without upgrading to Gold.

-With both apps now offering free macro and nutrient targets, the differentiators come down to ads, account requirements, data history, and extra features.
+With free macro and nutrient targets now available in each app, the differentiators come down to ads, account requirements, data history, and extra features.
 MyNetDiary leads on all four.

 Nutrient Tracking and Analysis